johnmathews/debian-setup/readme.md

 `create-droplet.sh` will collect the parameters from `droplet-config.yaml` and once the VM is created, the `setup-droplet.sh` script will be run on the new VM.

+## setup-droplet.sh

+This script is intended to makes a new droplet feel familiar and productive.
+It installs docker, neovim (with a debian config), git, oh-my-zsh, atuin, lazygit,

+Logs: /var/log/setup-droplet.log Restart: `(sudo) reboot`

+The script creates a user called "github"

+Passwords are passed in using the "do_pwd" environment variable.

+LOG FILE at /var/log/setup-droplet.log